MichaelCurrin/dev-cheatsheets/cheatsheets/go/code/shell.md

 Set up a shell command as a string and run it.
 You could run a shell command like `date` or even access programming language CLI tool like `python` or `node`.

 This is using the `exec` builtin module.
-Similar using the `subprocess` module in Python.
+Similar to using the `subprocess` module in Python.

-- [exec](https://golang.org/pkg/os/exec/) in Go standard packages.
+See [exec](https://golang.org/pkg/os/exec/) package in Go's standard packages.

 ## Syntax